Heron-Repositories/Heron/Heron/docs/source/documentation/debugging.rst

 statements will pass their output to the main machine and Heron's command line window.
 In order to solve this (and to also keep a general eye on Heron's overall performance) Heron has implemented two levels of Python's logging.

-The com process verbosity and log
+The com process's verbosity and log
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Each Node's secondary window provides an entry named 'Log file or Verbosity level'.
 There a user can set either a number (for now all numbers do the same thing but in the future there might be more verbosity levels) or a full path to a log